iPhone 12 mini Review

 The one real issue I have with the iPhone 12 mini is that the battery life falls comfortably below what I got on the iPhone 12 and iPhone 12 Pro.
 That’s probably to be expected with a smaller device with a smaller battery, but it still hampers the experience.

 The battery life isn’t necessarily bad, it’s just nowhere near as good as what I know iPhones are capable of.
-For instance, I found the iPhone 12 mini had roughly 15-20% less battery at the end of the day when compared to an iPhone 12.
+For instance, I found the iPhone 12 mini had roughly 15-20% less battery at the end of the day when compared to an iPhone 12, and more recent models of iPhone extend that battery life even further.

 You can still make it through the day, especially if you’re not pushing the media and gaming capabilities quite so much, but you might be checking that battery indicator far more than you’d want to if it’s a heavy day.